No. 794 | Updated: 27 February 2024

 - Pink Roadhouse (Ph: (61 8) 8670 7822) – Agent for the Desert Parks Pass.
 Provides diesel and unleaded fuel, accommodation, food and groceries, meals, minor repairs, tyres, travel supplies, and alcohol.

-Open to 4WD Extreme caution at ponded water, washouts and corrugations, plus rutted sections from visitors driving on wet tracks.
+Extreme caution at ponded water, washouts and corrugations, plus rutted sections.

 As conditions change a further update bulletin will be issued.
 For further information on SA Desert Parks and Far Northern South Australian road and track access, please call Desert Parks on (61 8) 8648 5328 or the Transport SA Outback Roads hotline on 1300 361 033.